montoyaedu/iwant/README.md

 WARNING: This command has been tested on a Mac OS X box only.
 The command iwant.bat for windows command prompt does not work anymore and needs to be updated.
 (Sorry fot that)

+We have started a simple port of the dialog utility for windows.
+Please see it at https://github.com/montoyaedu/Dialog.DialogNET.

 `````
     iwant
 `````